GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing: Introduction

 The second category leverages wireless radiation field reconstruction techniques to predict the 3D spatial distribution of signal strength.
 Specifically, $\text{NeRF}^2$ in \cite{zhao2023nerf2} introduces a voxel-based radiance field representation, where dual multilayer perceptrons (MLPs) predict the attenuation and emission characteristics at each voxel.
 Note that $\text{NeRF}^2$ suffers from limited scalability due to dense real-world measurements.
 To alleviate this issue, NeWRF in \cite{lu2024newrf} proposes a direction-aware training strategy that incorporates angle-of-arrival (AoA) priors into the learning process.
 This design not only reduces data requirements but also improves training efficiency.
 Building upon this direction, WRF-GS \cite{WRF_GS} further enhances computational efficiency and mitigates rendering latency by integrating 3D Gaussian splatting with neural modeling in the radio-frequency (RF) domain.
 While these methods enable efficient and accurate channel modeling, they still require substantial training data and exhibit limited generalization under environmental changes.

-The third category of ICM is neural \gls{RT}, which combines neural networks and the \gls{RT} framework to implicitly model complex radio interactions within real-world environments and scenario geometries.
-By design rationale, neural RT-based approaches can achieve better generalization than the first two categories.
-They also have potentially higher modeling accuracy than conventional RT by the ability of learning from measured channel data rather than relying on simplified \gls{EM} assumptions.
-An early work on neural RT is WiNeRT \cite{WiNeRT}, which employs MLPs to simulate ray-surface interactions along propagation paths.
-Specifically, the neural network maps incident rays and surface properties to attenuated output signals at each interaction.
-To improve computational efficiency, SANDWICH \cite{jin2024sandwich} formulates ray trajectory generation as a sequential decision-making problem and proposes a training-efficient RT framework.
-Note that WiNeRT and SANDWICH considered a subset of propagation mechanisms only.
-The work in \cite{LWDT} introduces learnable wireless digital twins (LWDT), a more comprehensive framework that incorporates multiple propagation mechanisms.
-In LWDT, each propagation mechanism is modeled by a specialized neural module, and each interactive object is encoded by a dedicated neural network.
-While WiNeRT, SANDWICH and LWDT focus on indoor scenarios, the work in \cite{Pi_Yibo} proposes a neural RT framework that can adapt to sparse training data and is validated using outdoor datasets.
+The third category of ICM is neural \gls{RT}, which integrates neural networks into the \gls{RT} framework to implicitly model complex radio propagation within real-world environments and their geometric structures.
+By design, neural \gls{RT}-based approaches can offer better generalization than the first two categories.
+They also have the potential to achieve higher modeling accuracy than conventional \gls{RT} by learning from measured channel data rather than relying solely on simplified \gls{EM} assumptions.
+An early work on neural \gls{RT} is WiNeRT \cite{WiNeRT}, which employs MLPs to jointly predict ray-surface interactions and ray trajectories along propagation paths.
+Specifically, at each interaction, the neural network maps the incident ray and surface properties to the outgoing ray state, including its propagation direction and attenuation.
+Building on this line of ray trajectory modeling, SANDWICH \cite{jin2024sandwich} formulates ray tracing as a sequential decision-making problem and adopts a decision Transformer-based approach to improve both the prediction accuracy and computational efficiency of ray trajectory generation.
+In a similar vein, \cite{Eertmans2026TransformInvariant} introduces transform-invariant generative ray-path sampling, further reducing the substantial computational cost associated with tracing high-order ray trajectories.
+From the perspective of ray-surface interaction modeling, the work in \cite{LWDT} introduces learnable wireless digital twins (LWDT), which provides a more comprehensive and polarization-aware neural representation of ray-surface interactions under different propagation mechanisms.
+In LWDT, each propagation mechanism is modeled by a specialized neural module, while each interactive object is encoded by a dedicated neural network.
+Compared with WiNeRT \cite{WiNeRT}, LWDT therefore enables more fine-grained modeling of mechanism-specific and object-specific \gls{EM} interaction behavior.